See all chapters of A Guide to Solvency II.

 - Non-regulated undertakings carrying out financial activities.

-- In accordance with Article 13 of the Level 2 Delegated Regulation, data of all other related undertakings (including ancillary service undertakings, collective investment undertakings and investments packaged as funds) other than those referred to above.
+- Data of all other related undertakings (including ancillary service undertakings, collective investment undertakings and investments packaged as funds) other than those referred to above.263

 As a default, related undertakings must be valued using quoted market prices in active markets as provided for in Article 10(2) of the Level 2 Delegated Regulation.
-Where this is not possible the adjusted equity method should be applied.
-If the adjusted equity method cannot be used, alternatives should be considered.
+Where this is not possible, undertakings should be valued using quoted market prices for similar assets, after having made any adjustments to reflect differences between the quoted asset and the undertaking being valued.

-It may be necessary for adjustments to be made in order to:
+It may be necessary for adjustments to be made in order to account for:

 Treatment of Own-Fund Items

-Under Method 1, own-fund items of third-country (re)insurers are classified using the tests set out in Article 332 of the Level 2 Delegated Regulation and Group Supervision 11.3, with adjustments appropriate to the group calculation.
+Under Method 1, own-fund items of third country (re)insurers are classified using the tests set out in Article 332 of the Level 2 Delegated Regulation and Paragraph 11.3 of the Group Supervision Part of the PRA Rulebook, with adjustments appropriate to the group calculation.

 Proportional Shares

-Pursuant to Group Supervision 8.1, the calculation of group solvency under Method 1 should take into account the proportional share held in related undertakings that are not 100% owned.
-Under Group Supervision 8.3, where the subsidiary undertaking does not have sufficient eligible own funds to cover its SCR, unless the PRA decides otherwise, the total solvency deficit must be taken into account in the group solvency calculation.
+The calculation of group solvency under Method 1 should take into account the proportional share held in related undertakings that are not 100% owned.264 Where the subsidiary undertaking does not have sufficient eligible own funds to cover its SCR, unless the PRA decides otherwise, the total solvency deficit must be taken into account in the group solvency calculation.265

-In addition, Group Supervision 8.3(2) allows for the PRA to determine the applicable proportional share in unusual circumstances, i.e., where the participation is held in an unusual way, such as significant influence.
+In addition, the PRA is allowed to determine the applicable proportional share in unusual circumstances.
+These are typically situations where the participation is held in an unusual way, such as significant influence.266

 Treatment in Method 1 Calculation of Ring-Fenced Funds and Matching Adjustment Portfolios

-Ring-fenced funds and matching adjustment portfolios should not be fully consolidated in the Method 1 group solvency calculation.
-Method 1 groups will need to consider the availability and transferability of own funds attributable to a ring-fenced fund or matching adjustment portfolio.
-Article 330(4) of the Level 2 Delegated Regulation specifies that restricted own-fund items within ring-fenced funds would not be considered as effectively available to cover the group SCR.
+RFFs and matching adjustment (MA) portfolios should not be fully consolidated in the Method 1 group solvency calculation.
+Method 1 groups will need to consider the availability and transferability of own funds attributable to an RFF or MA portfolio.
+Restricted own-fund items within RFFs would not be considered as effectively available to cover the group SCR.267

-Where Method 1 is used to calculate group solvency, the consolidated group solvency capital requirement must be, at a minimum, the sum of the MCR of each insurance carrier in the group and the proportional share of the MCR of the related Solvency II undertakings.
+Where Method 1 is used to calculate group solvency, the consolidated group SCR must be, at a minimum, the sum of the MCR of each insurance carrier in the group and the proportional share of the MCR of the related Solvency II undertakings.268

 For groups using Method 1, the sum of solo MCRs (the group MCR floor) can potentially prove to be higher than the group SCR, which has the effect of, in practice, limiting the diversification benefits available under Method 1.